TEDDY: A Family Of Foundation Models For Understanding Single Cell Biology

 In this work, we took a systematic approach to the development of single-cell foundation models, seeking to advance the state-of-the-art in understanding disease biology.
 We trained a new family of foundation models adapted to disease biology, the \model family of models\footnote{\model: \emph{Transformer for Enabling Drug DiscoverY}}.
 These models incorporate architectural choices inspired by existing works \scGPT~\cite{cui2024scgpt}, \geneformer~\citep{theodoris2023transfer}, and \nicheformer~\citep{schaar2024nicheformer}, train on to-date the largest corpus of single-cell data, and use biological ontologies to supervise gene and cell representation learning. \model is trained on data sourced from \cxg~\citep{CellXGene}.
 The pre-training dataset contains 116 million (116M) cells from mouse, human, spatial, and dissociated scRNA-seq data.
 The \model family ranges from 10M to 400M parameters, allowing us to examine the scaling behavior with respect to the number of parameters and the amount of pre-training data.
 To evaluate performance on the downstream task of disease understanding, we benchmark \model against existing models on two disease classification tasks.
 We find that the larger \model models improve on existing models on one task substantially and are within noise of the best-performing competitor in the other.

-We plan to release the weights of \model models, intermediate checkpoints, and associated code.
 We believe \model is an important step towards designing foundation models that understand disease biology.
 Nonetheless, significant innovations such as principled approaches for incorporating existing biological knowledge, continuing to scale the amount of pre-training data, and incorporating other complementary modalities will all likely be required to design foundation models that fully represent the complexity of single-cell biology.